"OK, I like the cut of your jib, but how much does it cost?"

 Starter package: Home page, about page, 3 x service pages: £475.00

 Marketing strategy projects vary so much.
 But to give you an idea, over the past 12 months I've done strategy projects with clients for as little as £399, and the biggest strategy project was £7,000.
-Most are somewhere in the middle.
+It's a sliding scale that depends on complexity, how many people are involved in the process and how much backround research that needs to be done.
+It's common sense really.

 To write a news story.
 From £295.00